PaNOSC-ViNYL/ase/doc/development/proposals/calculators.rst

 ========

-When a calculator calculates the energy, forces, stress tensor, total magnetic momen, atomic magnetic moments or dipole moment, it should store a copy of the system (atomic numbers, atomic positions, unit cell and boundary conditions).
+When a calculator calculates the energy, forces, stress tensor, total magnetic moment, atomic magnetic moments or dipole moment, it should store a copy of the system (atomic numbers, atomic positions, unit cell and boundary conditions).
 When asked again, it should return the value already calculated if the system hasn't been changed.